SwiftGGTeam/Swift.GGAppServer/README.md

 1.Install swift

 - Go to the [offical websit](https://swift.org/) to download and install the swift.
-- [Swfitenv](https://github.com/kylef/swiftenv) is a better util to control different swift versions.
+- [Swfitenv](https://github.com/kylef/swiftenv) is a better tool to control different swift versions.

 2.Install MySQL by [Homebrew](http://brew.sh/)